College Graduate Salaries: Expectations vs. Reality

 If you’re in a high-demand career field, it will be easiest to earn what you’re hoping for in your first salary.
 If not, there will be opportunities to increase your earning potential over time.

-Employers expect to hire slightly less (1.3 percent) more new college graduates than they did last year, according to a report from NACE.
-NACE also reports that employers are expected to hire more interns this year, which will provide opportunities for graduates seeking post-grad internships as well as for college students.
+Employers expect to hire many more (10.7%) new college graduates than they did last year, according to a report from NACE.
+NACE also reports that employers are expected to hire 2.7% more interns this year, which will provide opportunities for graduates seeking post-grad internships as well as for college students.

 Perception vs. Reality

-Salary projections are up, but student expectations are also high.
-Even the graduates with the highest potential salaries may experience disappointment since 38 percent of the students surveyed by LendEDU expected to earn over $60,000, probably more than is realistic in all but the highest cost of living areas.
-Graduates in career fields with lower expected salaries may find that compensation does not measure up to the levels that they had anticipated.
+Even the graduates with the highest potential salaries may experience disappointment since 38% of the students surveyed by LendEDU expected to earn over $60,000, probably more than is realistic in all but the highest cost of living areas.
+Graduates in career fields with lower salaries are even more likely to find that compensation does not measure up to the levels that they had anticipated.

 However, some students who expected to earn less than or close to $40,000 may be pleasantly surprised when salaries exceed their expectations.
 Graduates with majors not perceived to be in high demand are most likely to experience the greatest surprise when they receive job offers on the higher side.